 While researching a jeans manufacturing operation in Mexico, she discovered that the chemicals the workers used to dye jeans blue were also turning the nearby river blue.
 “People couldn’t go home to use that water for their families without getting sick,” she says.
 “I started to kind of branch out then, looking at the ramifications of consumer products and delving into the untold story behind our consumer products.”

 Adria was determined to give more voice to corporate social responsibility and the anti-sweatshop movement.
 But she quickly ran up against stumbling blocks to getting those stories out.
 “We had so much trouble securing media attention,” she says.
 “So I just thought, ‘That’s it; I’m going back to school to become a journalist and write about the issues that matter to me.’”

 Once again, Adria stuck to her guns.
 She enrolled in a post-graduate journalism program at Ryerson University, and within her first semester, was interning at NOW Magazine.
 After graduating in 2003, she took a full-time job with the publication and hasn’t looked back.

-When she started at NOW, Adria wrote about a range of issues—the environment, to be sure, but also social justice and corporate sustainability (or, as she says, the lack thereof).
-Over time, though, Adria started writing more and more about the environment, calling out organizations that were guilty of greenwashing (i.e. selling products that aren’t as green as they claimed).
+When she started at NOW, she wrote about a range of issues—the environment, to be sure, but also social justice and corporate sustainability (or, as she says, the lack thereof).
+Over time, though, she began writing more and more about the environment, calling out organizations that were guilty of greenwashing (i.e. selling products that aren’t as green as they claimed).

-The column Ecoholic started up in 2004 when NOW owner Alice Klein asked Adria whether she thought it was worth bringing to Toronto a syndicated environmental column she’d seen in the U.S. Adria’s opinion was this: “The column was good, but I thought we could do something that was homegrown, Canadian, and had more of an interesting voice, a little more sass, a little more edge.”
+The Ecoholic column launched in 2004 when NOW owner Alice Klein asked Adria whether she thought it was worth bringing to Toronto a syndicated environmental column she’d seen in the U.S. Adria’s opinion was this: “The column was good, but I thought we could do something that was homegrown, Canadian, and had more of an interesting voice, a little more sass, a little more edge.”